GlassGhost/WindowsBackup/Backing_up_and_restoring_Windows.md

 _________________
 ## Backup Process

-This assumes you have an MBR partition scheme and have [Windows installed to the 1st partition](#windowsinstallprocess).
+This assumes you have an MBR partition scheme and have [Windows installed to the 1st partition](#windowsinstallprocess) and that you have followed the "[BEFORE YOU backup ANY Windows partition](#beforeyoubackupanywindowspartition)" procedure.

 `/dev/hdX` = device name gotten from list of devices gotten from with `fdisk -l` `/dev/hdX1` = partition name gotten from list of devices gotten from with `fdisk -l`